-The Underwriters named below have severally agreed, subject to the terms and conditions of the Underwriting Agreement (a copy of which has been filed as an exhibit to the Registration Statement), to purchase from the Partnership the number of Common Units set forth opposite their respective names in the table below:
+The Underwriters, for whom Dean Witter Reynolds Inc., Oppenheimer & Co., Inc., A.G.
+Edwards & Sons, Inc. and Prudential Securities Incorporated are acting as representatives (the "Representatives"), have severally agreed, subject to the terms and conditions of the Underwriting Agreement (a copy of which has been filed as an exhibit to the Registration Statement), to purchase from the Partnership the number of Common Units set forth opposite their respective names in the table below: